davidgan1218/CitadelTerminalAlgo/README.md

-Visit https://terminal.c1games.com/ to see the game!
+Visit https://www.citadel.com/careers/programs-and-events/terminal/ to see more info about the game!